 Getting a Diagnosis

 Getting a formal autism diagnosis can mean access to the right support.
-This section explains the diagnostic process for children and adults.
+This section explains the diagnostic process for children.

 Following an ASD Diagnosis, click here.